uw-echospace/ubna-field/cheat_sheets/03_upload.md

 3. Measure the total voltage from the +/- pins on the board, and record the ending voltage
 4. Record the upload folder name
 5. Record the uploader initial

+## Commit GitHub field record entries

+Once you are done with entering information for all the AudioMoth units you just recovered today:
+1. Scroll to the bottom and enter a commit message "data upload"
+2. Create a pull request with title "Deployment YYYY-MM-DD" and request review from @leewujung

 ## Tidy things up